nushell/nushell.github.io/book/nushell_map_functional.md

-# Nu map from functional languages
+# Nu Map from Functional Languages

 The idea behind this table is to help you understand how Nu builtins and plugins relate to functional languages.
 We've tried to produce a map of relevant Nu commands and what their equivalents are in other languages.
 Contributions are welcome.